-In most cases, but not always, glaucoma is associated with a rise in intraocular pressure.
-Intraocular pressure is generated through a balance between the production of aqueous fluid (which keeps the eye formed) and its outflow through the eye.
-It is measured using a number of different tools and these can be divided into non-contact (for example air puff tonometer) and contact (for example Goldman applanation tonometer) tonometers.
+In most cases, but not always, glaucoma is associated with a rise in intraocular pressure (eye pressure).
+Intraocular pressure is generated through a balance between the production of aqueous fluid, which keeps the eye formed, and its outflow through the eye.
+It is measured using a number of different tools and these can be divided into non-contact, for example air puff tonometer, and contact, for example Goldmann applanation tonometer.

 Glaucoma can be divided based on whether or not the drainage angle within the eye is open or closed as well as if there is a secondary cause for the glaucoma or not.

-This is the commonest type of glaucoma.
+This is the most common type of glaucoma.
 In most cases, the patient is asymptomatic and it is incidentally identified, often at a routine eye test.
-It can be associated with high pressure or normal eye pressure.
+It can be associated with high eye pressure or normal eye pressure.
 This can be primary (without another identifiable cause) or secondary (due to other conditions such as pseudoexfoliation or pigment dispersion syndrome).

 As glaucoma is a progressive disease, normally, a series of examinations are required before a definitive diagnosis is made.

 At the initial assessment, you will have a number of investigations, some of which will need to be repeated at every visit.
 A thorough medical history will be taken, and then you will undergo a slit lamp examination, first looking at the front segment of the eye, checking the intraocular pressure, assessing the drainage angle and looking for any secondary causes for glaucoma.
 If it is safe to do so, you will have dilating drops instilled to the eyes and the back (posterior segment) of the eye will be examined.
 You will also undergo imaging of the optic nerve to objectively assess the nerve fibre layer and keep an accurate record of the optic nerve status.

 Finally, you may be asked to perform a visual field test that will show if there is damage to the vision.